 - Food expectations.
 Tabitha’s mom would openly complain if the food was not to her liking whether at home, at a friend’s house, or in public.
 Worse yet, she would then make fun of what she called “food ignorance” for their lack of adequate preparation.
 Ironically, her mom was not a good cook.

 - Food as attention.
 When her mom did cook, she demanded excessive amounts of appreciation during the meal and afterward.
 If she didn’t get enough gratitude, then she would passively-aggressively say, “You didn’t like my cooking?”

 - Food superiority.
 For a couple of years, Tabitha’s mom became a vegetarian.
 During that time, no meal was allowed in the house and everyone was expected to eat the way she did.
 When they ordered meat from a restaurant, she would talk about how they were supporting the killing of animals.

 - Food as punishment.
 When Tabitha was little, her mom used to punish her by saying that she was not allowed to eat dinner.
 If she was still angry in the morning, her mom would make her go to school without breakfast.
 There were many days when Tabitha would go without any food.

 - Food as a possession.
-After a night out with friends, Tabitha brought home some of her leftover dinner.
+After a night out with friends, Tabitha brought home some of her leftover dinners.
 It was from an expensive restaurant that she spent weeks saving up her money, so she could go.
 The next morning, she discovered that her mom ate her food.
 When confronted, her mom’s attitude was what’s yours is mine.
 However, what was her mom’s was only her mom’s.

 It’s not hard to see how Tabitha came to view food as a weapon of control from her mom.
-She used food to manipulate others, demand attention, dominate her family, and justify her selfishness.
+She used food to manipulate others, demand attention, dominates her family, and justify her selfishness.
 Now as a mom herself, Tabitha made a concerted effort not to repeat any of the unhealthy patterns of food preparation and consumption.